Tanmayvv/EPICS-2020-PROJECT/README.md

 * Express and Node for the backend
 * MongoDB for the database
 * Redux for state management between React components

+## How to start

+We’ll be creating a minimal full-stack login/authorization app using the MERN stack (MongoDB for our database, Express and Node for our backend, and React for our frontend).
+We’ll also integrate Redux for state management for our React components.

+Our app will allow users to:

+* Register
+* Log in
+* Access protected pages only accessible to logged in users
+* Stay logged in when they close the app or refresh the page
+* Log out

+This should be a solid base to build off for a more functional full-stack MERN app.This should also enable you to more effectively build out full-stack apps using any backend / frontend.

+In this part, we will:

+* Initialize our backend using npm and install necessary packages
+* Set up a MongoDB database using mLab
+* Set up a server with Node.js and Express
+* Create a database schema to define a User for registration and login purposes
+* Set up two API routes, register and login, using passport + jsonwebtokens for authentication and validator for input validation
+* Test our API routes using Postman

+We’ll build our backend from scratch without boilerplate code, which I feel is more ideal for first learning about MERN apps.

+### Prerequisites

+You should have at least a basic understanding of fundamental programming concepts and some experience with introductory HTML/CSS/Javascript.
+If you don’t have experience with Javascript but have worked in Python, Ruby or another similar server-side language, you should still be able to follow along.

+This is a good introduction to building a full-stack app.
+You can (and should) read more about the technologies included in the stack before getting started (Mongo, Express, React, Node).

+### Install

+Lastly, make sure you have the following installed.

+* Text Editor (Atom) (or VS code/Sublime Text)
+* Latest version of Node.js (we’ll use npm, or “Node Package Manager”, to install dependencies—much like pip for Python or gems for Ruby)
+* MongoDB (quick install: install Homebrew and run brew update && brew install mongodb)
+* Postman (for API testing)
+* Prettier (to seamlessly format our Javascript; in Atom, Packages → Prettier → Toggle Format on Save to automatically format on save)